-1moreChild currently rents eleven houses in Jinja, seven boys homes and four for girls.
-These homes accommodate the children that don’t have families, and act as a youth centre for those who live in the slum village of Masese.
-The children who still live with their families come to the house every day and it has become a place that they all call home.
+1moreChild currently rents eleven houses in Jinja; seven boys’ homes and four homes for girls.
+These homes accommodate the children that don’t have families, and act as a ‘youth centre’ for those who live in the slum village of Masese.
+The children who still live with their families come to the house every day and it has become a place that they all call ‘home’.

 We believe that children require the basic needs mentioned above in order to function well at school and that education is imperative for success in today’s world.
 However, in our opinion, mentoring is the key to being able to face the hardship, corruption and challenges in Ugandan life today.
-Our staff members spend hours each week investing into the lives of the children individually and in groups, teaching them values like honesty, respect, integrity and leadership skills.
-We believe, to do this effectively, the children need role models from their own tribe.
-As a result we have purposefully recruited successful Karamojong young men and women with a desire to work with vulnerable children from their own tribe.
+Our staff members spend hours each week investing into the lives of the children.

 One of our core values is a commitment to keep children in their original families wherever possible.
 As a result, we undertake regular home visits to assess family situations and needs and to provide meals, mattresses and mosquito nets to a number of children in their own homes.